Reserve Requirement and How It Affects Interest Rates

 In the United States, the Federal Reserve Board of Governors controls the reserve requirement for member banks.
 The bank can hold the reserve either as cash in its vault or as a deposit at its local Federal Reserve bank.

+The reserve requirement applies to commercial banks, savings banks, savings and loan associations, and credit unions.
 It also pertains to U.S. branches and agencies of foreign banks, Edge Act corporations, and agreement corporations.

 How It Works